Russian Election Hacking Pits U.S. Spy Against Spy

 There were no such generous tips of the hat to the Obama administration from CIA chief Pompeo, whose combative tone angered current and former administration officials attending the conference, and was in part blamed for the fiery riposte later by former CIA chief John Brennan and Director of National Intelligence Clapper.

-Pompeo dismissed Russian election meddling as routine, and instead attacked what he saw as the Obama administration's failure to act against Iranian aggression in deference to their prized nuclear deal with Iran; against North Korean leader Kim Jong Un, lumping them among past U.S .administrations who “whistled past the graveyard” on North Korea, allowing it to develop both intercontinental ballistic missiles and an ever-more sophisticated nuclear weapons program.
-He also claimed the Obama administration opted to “allow Russia to enter into Syria,” to prop up Syrian leader Bashar Assad, and he assumed the Obama team of allowing Moscow to take the lead in negotiating the dismantling of Syrian weapons of mass destruction.
+Pompeo dismissed Russian election meddling as routine, and instead attacked what he saw as the Obama administration’s failure to act against Iranian aggression in deference to their prized nuclear deal with Iran; against North Korean leader Kim Jong Un, lumping them among past U.S . administrations who “whistled past the graveyard” on North Korea, allowing it to develop both intercontinental ballistic missiles and an ever-more sophisticated nuclear weapons program.
+He also claimed the Obama administration opted to “allow Russia to enter into Syria,” to prop up Syrian leader Bashar al-Assad, and he accused the Obama team of allowing Moscow to take the lead in negotiating the dismantling of Syrian weapons of mass destruction.

 And Pompeo kept his answers on Russian election interference brief, dismissing the actions during the last election as just a stepped-up version of a decades-long campaign.
 “It is true, yeah, of course,” he said.
-“They have been at this for a hell of a long time and I don't think they

 Director of National Intelligence Dan Coats repeated the theme of downplaying the Russian disinformation campaign.
 “Is anybody shocked that the Russians are trying to influence how we think?” he asked.
 “I grew up being told the Russians are trying to influence how we think,” he said, explaining their fall campaign as more effective because of the technological advances and speed of the information age.